Don’t buy the jarred stuff! It’s so easy to make spicy, flavorful Harissa at home!

 Pour the toasted spices and the salt into a mortar and grind with the pestle until ground fine.
 Set aside.

 Use the same pan and the same method as the spices and toast the garlic until slightly blackened on the outside skins.
 Remove to your cutting board and peel off and remove skins.
 Set garlic aside.

 Open the bag with the bell peppers and under running water or in a large bowl of water, peel off skins, they should come right off.
 Move the peppers to your cutting board, remove stem and seeds and place the flesh into a blender.

 Along with the peppers, add the ground spices and the toasted peeled garlic to the blender.

 Cut open the jalapeno and remove seeds and stem and place whole into the blender.

-Add the tomato paste, cilantro, lemon and onion to the blender.
+Add the tomato paste, cilantro, lemon, onion and olive oil to the blender.

 Finally, remove California chiles to your cutting board using tongs and remove seeds and stem and add the softened flesh to the blender.
 Save the pepper water.

 Blend the ingredients to a smooth puree and serve or refrigerate until needed.